smallblind/homework5/README.md

 bundle install

 To run:
-ruby bloom_filter.rb "test_paragraph.txt"
+ruby bloom_filter.rb "test_paragraph.txt" 10000 5

 * Replace test_paragraph.txt with the name of the desired input file
+* Replace 10000 with the desired size of the bit array
+* Replace 5 with the desired number of hash functions

 Output:
-The filtered text of your input file will be in filtered_text.txt, which the bloom filter generates
+The filtered text output of your input file can be found in filtered_text.txt.